-In 2019, Carolyn was named a Private Equity Africa Women Impact Award recipient.
-Prior to founding ECP, she worked in global private equity at Emerging Markets Partnership (EMP), where she provided overall leadership and strategy for funds in Asia and Eastern Europe and managed investment staff.
-Prior to that, Carolyn worked in M&A globally at White & Case, where she domestic venture capital deals and guided multinational corporations expanding internationally to find suitable investments, build strong local partnerships and employ solid governance, from joint ventures to initial public offerings.
-Her work spanned a variety of sectors, including energy, manufacturing, banking and telecommunications.
+Prior to founding ECP, Ms. Campbell worked in global private equity at Emerging Markets Partnership (EMP), where she provided overall leadership and strategy for funds in Asia and Eastern Europe.
+Prior to that, Ms. Campbell worked in M&A and corporate finance globally at White & Case LLP, where she advised on U.S. venture capital deals and guided expanding multinational corporations to find suitable investments, build strong local partnerships and achieve best governance practices.
+Her work at White & Case spanned a variety of sectors, including financial services, insurance and technology.

 Ms. Campbell has received various awards including the Private Equity Africa Women Impact Award and life membership in the Council on Foreign Relations.
 A sought-after speaker on board governance, investment strategy and executive management, she has appeared on C-SPAN, Bloomberg and Africa Today, spoken at the National Economists Club, the Brookings Institute, and the Harvard and Wharton Business Schools.
 She has published on cryptocurrency and other topics in the Financial Times, Environmental Finance, Quartz and Private Equity International.
 Ms. Campbell received a BA in Economics summa cum laude from the University of Connecticut, a J.D. from the University of Virginia School of Law, and a Ph.D. in Political Economy from Oxford University and is fluent in French.

 - Mukuru, an international financial services platform operating in over 70 countries and combining proprietary physical and digital infrastructure to offer global money transfers, and a full suite of diversified financial products (insurance, cards, digital wallets, payments).